TrshPuppy/obsidian-notes/practical-ethical-hacking/intro.md

 Usually takes 16-40 hours depending on the task, w/ 4-8 hours for report writing.

 ##### Social Engineering:
+*The weakest element in an organization's security is the human element*!

 Social engineering is using manipulation to gain access to or gather restricted information on a target.
 A common example of a social engineering tactic is [phishing](/cybersecurity/attacks/phishing.md).

+Social engineering and physical pentesting tend to go hand in hand.

+### Other Assessments:
+#### Mobile Pentest:
+Basically web-app pentesting but on a mobile app.
+Each operating system comes with its own pentesting techniques (Android, iOS, etc.).

+#### IoT Pentest:
+Usually involves IoT devices which have wireless capabilities but are not traditional user-interfaced computers like laptops/ desktops/ mobile phones, etc.

+#### Red Team Engagement:
+When an organization asks for a pentest but not for details regarding when or how.
+Methodology can include anything defined in the scope or the engagement.

+#### Purple Team Engagement:
+When a Red Team and Blue Team run an engagement together to determine a baseline for the current security/ detection measures.
+I.E. the red team may attempt an attack and the Blue Team will report on how the network/ target changed or didn't change (including detection measures, network traffic, etc.).

+Not commonly requested by organizations who are newer to pentesting engagements.